Shy-Rez/AutoJudge/README.md

 #### Text Input Area
 - A text box where users enter the problem statement
 - Accepts full descriptions including title, input/output format and sample input/output
-- Applies the same process used during model training

 #### Predict Button
 - Sends the processed input to: